 Waiting is a fine art.
 Playing cards, eating, watching a portable TV in the car, playing music loudly and listening to radio sports reports, visiting your neighbours is all part of the experience, painting your hero’s name across the road.
 For the keen, get up at 7am, pull on hiking boots and shorts, sling a pack on the back and grab a metal point-tipped walking stick, then go for a refreshing tramp up a nearby mountain.

-Then comes the publicity caravan, bit by bit building up to a slow stream of multi-coloured bizarre, yet beautiful, carnival floats, advertising both race and team sponsors.
+Then eventually comes the publicity caravan, bit by bit building up to a slow stream of multi-coloured bizarre, yet beautiful, carnival floats, advertising both race and team sponsors.
 Old and young wave, smiling eagerly, encouraging every vehicle, whether it contains goodies or not, to throw something their way.

 Another long pause.
 Look at your Tour guide to check when the race is expected here.
 You know, don’t you?
 Having managed to corner a spot just a 100 metres or so from the top of a col (of course, you did that bit right, didn’t you?), the guide gives a clear estimated time for the first competitors.